 Recommendation for dismissal, non-reappointment, or other adverse action which could significantly threaten a House Officer's intended career development shall be made by the Program Director in the form of a Request for Adverse Action.
 The Request for Adverse Action shall be in writing and shall include a written statement of deficiencies and/or charges registered against the House Officer, a list of all known documentary evidence, a list of all known witnesses and a brief statement of the nature of testimony expected to be given by each witness.
 The Request for Adverse Action shall be delivered in person to the Department Head.
-If the Department Head finds that the charges registered against the House Officer appear to be supportable on their face, the Department Head shall give Notice to the House Officer in writing of the intent to initiate proceedings which might result in dismissal, non-reappointment, summary suspension, or other adverse action.
+If the Department Head finds that the charges registered against the House Officer in writing of the intent to initiate proceedings which might result in dismissal, non-reappointment, summary suspension, or other adverse action.
 The Notice shall include the Request for Adverse Action and shall be sent by certified mail to the address appearing in the records of the Human Resource Management or may be hand delivered to the House Officer.